 Encompassing email marketing, automated workflow infrastructure and strategies allow you to automatically send targeted content to specific contact lists or segments of a list comprising of people that have been qualified for the content in some way...

-9) Marketing Automation Using Automated Workflows and CRM's.
+9. Marketing Automation Using Automated Workflows and CRMs.

 The best way to build a solid relationship with prospects is to hit them with the right content at the right time, and this can now be automated.
-Key to what makes automation work is context-based serving of content.
+Key to what makes automation work is a context-based serving of content.
 In other words, a CRM (Customer Relationship Management) platform, such as HubSpot helps you ensure that content sent via automated email is relative to what a particular contact has digested in the past.
-This is a game changer because once your automated workflow and email sequence is set up, it qualifies and moves people down the sales funnel automatically, saving your sales force tons of time and giving them powerful information about a contact's track record on your website.
+This is a game changer because once your automated workflow and email sequence are set up, it qualifies and moves people down the sales funnel automatically, saving your sales force tons of time and giving them powerful information about a contact's track record on your website.

 Inbound Marketing Tactics Conclusion